deluxateer/delux-toolkit-express/README.md

   * the gulp src path needs to be refined
 * the path of the watch task for watching eslinting for all js files needs to be refined
 * there isn't a way to cleanly write the output of pug-lint to a file
+* write a sass function to contrast text colors in response to background colors
+  * make the text black on light bgc
+  * make the text white on dark bgc

 ### Project-Specific
 * Try to make card float up and down upon hover